 ENMG 656: Engineering Law and Ethics

 This course provides a comprehensive overview of important legal principles affecting engineers, engineering sciences and corporate management, with a focus on the intersection of these legal principles with business ethics.
 The student learns how to think through and process legal problems consistent with ethical norms, and how to analyze business risks in light of operative legal constructs, taking into consideration ethical issues, to arrive at a range of correct business decisions.
-Throughout the course, the student will learn substantive legal principles including an overview of constitutional, contract, tort, corporate and regulatory law.
-Students will work in groups during certain exercises, role play in real and hypothetical case studies, and make a final presentation of a comprehensive legal and ethical engineering problem.
+Throughout the course, the student will learn substantive legal principles.
+Students will engage in weekly discussion board postings, completing quizzes and three individual papers.

 ENMG 658: Financial Management